inbo/fscc/src/transformation_to_layer1/to_do_data_analysis.md

 * Propagate any uncertainty correctly.
 * Make functions to visualise output, e.g. violin plots per stratifier, overview graphs per plot_id, dynamic maps.
 * Calculate change in carbon stock per year.
-* Carbon stocks for carbon contents < LOQ?
+* Carbon stocks for carbon contents < LOQ? → based on upper below-ground layer?
+* Update subsoil carbon densities in line with assumption that subsoil carbon densities are constant.
 * ~~Machine-learning prediction of lowest point splines (depth of 100 cm)~~ + Monte Carlo uncertainty assessment?
 * ~~Convert scripts into a function.~~ Different methodological decisions should be changeable via function input variables.
 List these important methodological variables and their options.
 A file with this methodological information should be included as metadata in the output.
 Also include total uncertainty (including uncertainty from the spline fitting + spline extrapolation + propagated uncertainty from other sources) in the output.
 * ~~Calculate stocks based on "pfh" survey forms too.
 Compare stocks based on fixed-depth layers with those based on pedogenetic horizons.~~